 Do Veneers Hurt?

-Many dentists offer some type of numbing for the first part of the veneer process.
+Many dentists offer some numbing for the first part of the veneer process.
 Once you are numb, you shouldn’t feel any pain.
-Most patients who have two to four veneers experience little to no pain after the procedure.
+Most patients with two to four veneers experience little to no pain after the procedure.

-Patients who have eight or more veneers may feel some soreness in the gums and maybe the jaw.
+Patients with eight or more veneers may feel soreness in the gums and maybe the jaw.
 This discomfort is usually mild and relieved with over-the-counter medications.

 Are You Considering a Cosmetic Dentistry Procedure?

-At Bloomfield Dental Designs, we understand the importance of looking and feeling good.
+We understand the importance of looking and feeling good at Bloomfield Dental Designs.
 We use the latest technology to help you achieve your goals.
 We also provide routine checkups and a wide variety of dental procedures.